saikumarysk/m22-ykk/faq.md

 ### Quizzes

-There will be several quizzes throughout the term, usually announced during the previous week.
+There will be several quizzes every week to help you assess how well you understand the reading and are able to write code.

-Quizzes will always be posted on Gauchospace: they will usually be 10-15 minutes and will cover the material that you were supposed to read and work with **up to (and not including)** that week.
+Quizzes will always be posted on Gauchospace: they will usually be 10-15 minutes (but can be longer) and will cover the material that you were supposed to read and work with **up to (and not including)** that week.
 They are intended for you to check how well you are following the explanations in zyBooks, and some questions will be similar to the PAs, CAs, and LAs in the book.
 Quizzes are supposed to be done _individually_ and are meant to ensure that you are keeping up with the reading and are able to use course concepts.